Church of St. George, Sopotnica: 1st phase - main building construction

 The church was built in several phases.
 The first and oldest part was built in the mid 15th century as a small single-nave cruciform church of the Drina Type.
 The main measurements of the inside of the building, excluding the apse and choirs, are 8.50 by 4.50 m, while the height of the church is 7 metres at its pointed vault.

 A small single-nave cruciform main structure includes a semicircular altar apse and rectangular choirs symmetrical to it in the direction of north to south.
 It has a pointed vault and blind.
 Inside, a Romanesque arcades of the wall surfaces, are prominent feature.
 The choirs are 2 by1.70 m, with a barrel vaults of 2.90m high apex.
-The walls of the choirs and of the nave are 1.10 m tick, and the altar apse (semicircular inside and out) occupies the full width of the nave, withs a radius of 2.12 m (on the long axis of the building), while the transverse radius is 1.83 m.
+The walls of the choirs and of the nave are 1.10 m tick, and the altar apse (semicircular inside and out) occupies the full width of the nave, with a radius of 2.12 m (on the long axis of the building), while the transverse radius is 1.83 m.
 The apse is lower than the nave, with the inner apex of the dome being 3.40 m above floor.